semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-a11y.md

 ---
 title: A11y
 fileSource: dropdown-menu
+a11y: AA
 ---

 @## Keyboard support

-See detailed information for various cases in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/).
+See detailed information for various cases in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/#keyboard_support_for_dropdown).

 @## Other recommendations